Koebe conjecture and the Weyl problem for convex surfaces in hyperbolic 3-space: Introduction

 \subsection{Organization of the paper and acknowledgement}

 The paper is organized as follows.
-An outline of the proof of the main theorem is in \S2.
+Preliminaries and an outline of the proof of the main theorem are in \S2.
 In \S3, we give a proof of the main theorem for a special case which has to be dealt with separately.
-In \S4, we prove an area estimate theorem for convex surfaces in the hyperbolic 3-space and a few results on the nearest point projection maps.
-In \S5, we establish some results relating Hausdorff convergence and the convergence of the Poincar\'e metrics.
+In \S4, we prove an area estimate theorem for convex surfaces in hyperbolic 3-space and a few results on the shortest distance projection maps.
+In \S5, we establish some results relating to Hausdorff convergence and the convergence of the Poincar\'e metrics.
 In \S6, we recall Schramm's transboundary extremal length and establish a duality theorem.
 Part (a) of Theorem \ref{1.222} is proved in \S7.
-Part (b) of Theorem \ref{1.222} is proved in \S8 assuming the key equicontinuity result which is proved in \S9.
-In \S10, we briefly discuss the relationship between the Weyl problem, discrete conformal geometry of polyhedral surfaces and the discrete uniformization problem.
-In the Appendix, we recall the work of Reshetnyak \cite{res} on the complex structure on non-smooth convex surfaces which is used in the paper.
+Part (b) of Theorem \ref{1.222} is proved in \S8, assuming the key equicontinuity result, which is proved in \S9.
+In \S10, we briefly discuss the relationship between the Weyl problem, the discrete conformal geometry of polyhedral surfaces, and the discrete uniformization problem.
+In the Appendix, we recall the work of Reshetnyak \cite{res} on the complex structure of non-smooth convex surfaces, which is used in the paper.

 We thank Michael Freedman and Francis Bonahon for stimulating discussions.
 Part of the work was carried out while the first author was visiting CMSA at Harvard.
 We thank S.T.
 Yau for the invitation.
-The work is supported in part by NSF 1760527, NSF 1737876, NSF 1811878, NSF 1405106, and NSF 1760471.
+We greatly appreciate the referee's meticulous reading of the paper and his/her detailed comments and suggestions which helped us to improve considerably the manuscript.
+The work is supported in part by NSF 1760527, NSF 1737876, NSF 1811878, NSF 1405106, NSF 1760471 and NSF 2220271.